cheat778878/Code-for-DarkBlaze/README.md

-then, save the file by clicking ctrl+s after you save it, download sublime text and after that open the file with sublime and change the code to the code below
+then, save the file by clicking ctrl+s after you save it, download sublime text and after that open the file with sublime and change the code to the code below, after you did that save the file with ctrl+s and open the file.